 Securities held by the Portfolios and the Underlying Funds (including over-the-counter securities) are valued at the last quoted sale price of the day.
 Securities held by the Portfolios that are listed on Nasdaq are valued at the Nasdaq Official Closing Price ("NOCP").
 If there is no last reported sale price or NOCP of the day, the Portfolios and the Underlying Funds value the securities within the range of the most recent quoted bid and asked prices.
 Price information on listed securities is taken from the exchange where the security is primarily traded.
+Generally, options will be valued using the same pricing methods discussed above.
 Generally, securities issued by open-end investment companies such as Underlying Funds, are valued using their respective net asset values or public offering prices, as appropriate, for purchase orders placed at the close of the NYSE.